‘We’re ready’: Local businesses react to Gov. Kelly’s plan

 WICHITA, Kan.
-(KSNW) – For weeks Ecclesia Coffee has had to close their lobby and switch to crubside pick-ups, “We’ve been missing and mourning that lack of community,” said Rochelle Stroh, Owner of Ecclesia Coffee.
+(KSNW) – For weeks Ecclesia Coffee has had to close their lobby and switch to curbside pick-ups.

+“We’ve been missing and mourning that lack of community,” said Rochelle Stroh, owner of Ecclesia Coffee.

 LATEST STORIES: